-The Society of Environmental Journalists has published a new resource for journalists who want to address diversity concerns and practice more inclusive journalism:
+The Society of Environmental Journalists published this excellent resource for journalists who want to address diversity concerns and practice more inclusive journalism:

-SEJ’s Guide to Diversity in Environmental Reporting by SEJ members Jennifer Oladipo, editor (left), and Talli Nauman, associate editor (right).
+SEJ’s Guide to Diversity in Environmental Reporting by Jennifer Oladipo, editor (left), and Talli Nauman, associate editor (right).

 - Download the PDF (3.69 MB) or view, share and download here.